Xaleed/Pytorch/README.md

 import pandas as pd
 ```
 ## Data
-At first, I create a dataset with three independent and one dependent variables to fit a regression model using Pytorch.
+At first, I create a dataset with three independent variables and one dependent variable to fit a regression model using Pytorch.
 I do this in two ways:
 ```
 X1 = np.random.normal(0, 1, size=(100, 1))
 X2 = np.random.normal(0, 1, size=(100, 1))